UnitTestBot/jacodb/jacodb-ets/ts-frontend/README.md

 - **Node.js ≥ 18** on `PATH` at runtime.
 - **npm** is needed only when building this repository.
-The Gradle build bundles the compiler and TypeScript runtime into the `jacodb-ets` JAR.
+The Gradle build bundles the compiler plus the matching TypeScript `lib*.d.ts` standard libraries into the `jacodb-ets` JAR.
+Runtime conversion does not download dependencies.

 ## Quick start